bvdwiel/loadtest/README.md

 Using these scripts comes down to a simple workflow which is automated by having loadtest.sh calling the other scripts in sequence.

-Befor you begin testing, make sure you install the included siegerc file into your homedir's .siege/siege.conf file.
-The included install.sh script takes care of this step for you.
+Before you begin testing, make sure you install the included _siegerc_ file into your homedir's _.siege/siege.conf_ file.
+The included _install.sh_ script takes care of this step for you.

 In order to loadtest a website, run the loadtest.sh script followed by the URL of the site or use the component scripts separately if you want more control over the process.

-- Run spider.sh on a base URL to gain a collection of URL's you can use to stress test the site.
+- Run _spider.sh_ on a base URL to gain a collection of URL's you can use to stress test the site.
-- Run dotest.sh on the urls.txt file to perform the actual testing
+- Run _dotest.sh_ on the urls.txt file to perform the actual testing
-- Run parseresults.sh to interpret the results from Siege and store them in a database.
+- Run _parseresults.sh_ to interpret the results from Siege and store them in a database.
-- Run plottest.sh to process the results into pretty graphs you can include into your shiny reports.
+- Run _plottest.sh_ to process the results into pretty graphs you can include into your shiny reports.